FIWARE/tutorials.Step-by-Step/docs/iot-agent-json.md

 The IoT Agent acts as a middleware between the IoT devices and the context broker.
 It therefore needs to be able to create context data entities with unique IDs.
-Once a service has been provisioned and an unknown device makes a measurement the IoT Agent add this to the context using the supplied `<device-id>` (unless the device is recognized and can be mapped to a known ID.
+Once a service has been provisioned and an unknown device makes a measurement the IoT Agent add this to the context using the supplied `<device-id>` (unless the device is recognized and can be mapped to a known ID).

 There is no guarantee that every supplied IoT device `<device-id>` will always be unique, therefore all provisioning requests to the IoT Agent require two mandatory headers: